How Does Music Help With Stress? Science-Backed Insights

 Reviewed by Lexy Pacheco

-This is why it works: Music makes your heart beat slower and your breathing slower, and it also releases dopamine, which is the chemical in your brain that makes you feel good.
 There is a perfect playlist for every menopausal symptom.
 Upbeat songs can give you energy when you're tired, and calming songs can help you relax when you're anxious.
 When you're feeling stressed, don't scroll through your phone.
 Instead, try this science-backed fix: turn on a song that makes you smile, close your eyes, and let your body relax.
 Your hormones will be grateful.
+Music is a powerful, science-backed tool for managing stress; a mental health ai can help you create personalized playlists to soothe your symptoms and boost your mood.

 better with Soula